 You’ll just need basic information like your name, address, email address and the last four digits of your Social Security number.
 Once you create an account, you’ll see a list of matched offers from Bankrate issuer partners, which include American Express, Chase, Credit One Bank and more.
 You may also qualify for exclusive or limited-time special offers, such as an elevated welcome bonus on the Amex Platinum.

 Whenever possible, try to prequalify for a new credit card before you apply.
-It costs nothing, has no impact on your credit score and is usually as easy as entering in a few bits of personal information and clicking Submit.
-Prequalification will not only give you a good sense of your chances before you apply, but may also allow you to score a better sign-up bonus or APR.
+It costs nothing, has no impact to your credit score and is usually as easy as entering in a few bits of personal information and clicking “submit.”
+Prequalification will not only give you a good sense of your chances before you apply but may also allow you to score a better sign-up bonus or APR.

 That said, just because you prequalify doesn’t mean you need to apply.
 Be selective with your new card applications, as too many hard inquiries and too many new accounts can hurt your credit score and keep you from qualifying for other cards in the future.
 And if the card you’re after doesn’t offer prequalification, be sure to read up on its credit requirements and check where you stand before you put your score at risk.